the episode

 And even though it resides in this body that’s aging, our soul is then getting strengthened in the Lord and maturing and just getting stronger and stronger, not weaker and weaker, but in a body.
 That’s kind of an interesting little paradox there.

-Right.
-And people who are not born again can’t tap into the mind of Christ because their soul and spirit are dead to God.
+Kimberly Faith: And people who are not born again can’t tap into the mind of Christ because their soul and spirit are dead to God.
 And then but the saddest thing I mean, it’s sad that a person isn’t born again.
-Obviously, that’s very sad because it’s it’s an eternal it’s an eternal, you know, Right?
+Obviously, that’s very sad because it’s an eternal consequence, you know, right?
 Then people who are born again who say they’re Christians, but are still living after the natural mind instead of the mind of Christ, they’re stuck in that selfishness rut.

 John McLarty: Right.
 Which the Bible would call carnal.